Honolulu International Airport

 Airport information desk: +1 808 836 6413.

-Major car hire companies represented at the airport include Avis, Budget, Dollar, Hertz and National.
+Car hire companies represented at the airport include Avis, Budget, Enterprise, Hertz and National.
 Some other car rental companies are located off-site and provide buses to ferry passengers to their offices; it's worth checking the rental companies' location before booking.

 Transfer between terminals